bmsujon/play-store-data-collector/README.md

 # App Analyzer API

-This API provides functionality to analyze Android apps and find similar apps for business analysis.
+This API provides functionality to analyze Android and iOS apps and find similar apps for business analysis.

 ## Requirements